haimgoldfisher/OOP_Ex3/README.md

 ## A very detailed comparative report, including graphs between the two projects can be found on the project's wiki page.

 ---------
-## 6. How to Download, Run and Use The Graphical Interface:
+## 6. How to Download, Run and Use The Project:

 Before Running this project, install the above packages:
 ```